deepik27/simple-toolchain-20210602121701501/README.md

   $ cf create-service cloudantNoSQLDB Lite FleetCloudantDB
   ```

 11. Push the starter app to Bluemix by using the following command.
-Because you will need to perform additional steps when the app is deployed, you must add the option --no-start argument when you run the `push` command.
+Because you will need to perform more steps when the app is deployed, you must add the option `--no-start` when you run the `push` command.

   ```
   $ cf push --no-start